nedkodimitrov/cs50w-music/README.md

 Add a song to a playlist.

 * DELETE /api/playlists/{id}/manage_songs/
-Remvoe a song from a playlist.
+Remove a song from a playlist.

 ## Testing - CI
 **.github/workflows/ci.yml** The github action workflow, triggered on push events, runs Django unit tests for the project, ensuring seamless and automated testing.